dinuxbg/gnupru/README.md

 This project has no relation to the TI PRU C compiler.
 ABI differences between GCC PRU and TI PRU C are tracked in https://github.com/dinuxbg/gnupru/wiki

 ## Installing On Debian Jessie
-If you are running Beaglebone Debian Jessie image, then installation is simple:
+If you are running Beaglebone Debian image, then installation is simple:

 	sudo apt-get update
 	sudo apt-get install gcc-pru

-For other Debian Jessie images, you'll need to add Robert Nelson's package repository.
+For other Debian armhf images, you'll need to add Robert Nelson's package repository.
 Open /etc/apt/sources.list and add the following line:

 	deb [arch=armhf] http://repos.rcn-ee.com/debian/ jessie main